square/intro-to-d3/index.md

 title: Overview
 ---

-In this course, we're going to provide a quick intro to [D3.js](http://d3js.org/).
-It's a Javascript library with a lot of little pieces and we use it for creating data visualizations in the browser.
-It relies a lot on web standards.
+This course provides a quick intro to [D3.js](http://d3js.org/), a Javascript library for creating data visualizations in the browser.
+D3 is built on top of common web standards like HTML, CSS, and SVG.

-A good way to approach D3 is as a library that helps by "automating the hard bits you already understand" as opposed to "hiding the hard bits" (hat tip [@andy_matuschak](https://twitter.com/andy_matuschak/status/365547794129358849)).
+D3 makes web-based visualizations easier by "automating the hard bits you already understand," as opposed to "hiding the hard bits" (hat tip [@andy_matuschak](https://twitter.com/andy_matuschak/status/365547794129358849)).

-Again, get ready for a quick tour, not a deep-dive.
-The goal here is to learn how to learn D3.
+Again, this course is _not_ a deep dive.
+The goal is get a high-level understanding of D3 basics.

 <a href="{{ "/web-standards/" | prepend: site.baseurl }}" class="giant-button">
   Let's get started!